Project Warm serves people in your community

 Since 1982 Project Warm has provided free weatherization services for people who meet the eligibility criteria, including both home owners and renters.We also provide Energy Management Workshops throughout the Louisville Metro area.
 Our annual Blitz service project enlists over 600 volunteers who work in teams to winterize homes of seniors and disabled residents.

-We're a 501(c)(3) non-profit organization funded in part by LG&E, Metro Louisville, Honorable Order of Kentucky Colonels and the donations of many generous businesses and individuals.
+We're a 501(c)(3) non-profit organization funded in part by LG&E, UPS, Metro Louisville, Honorable Order of Kentucky Colonels and the donations of many generous businesses and individuals.